 Children who use a wheelchair and transfer to another seat, like a school bus, may be at risk from close contact with caregivers.
 It may be safer to use a transit wheelchair that can be anchored to the vehicle.

 This guidance is only one part of keeping children safe during the COVID-19 pandemic.
 Whether at home or on the go, it's important to keep a physical

-distance of at least 6 feet whenever possible, wear
+distance of at least 6 feet whenever possible, wear face masks, and

 wash hands frequently.